 If you are truly curious about personal development, I recommend you do not ignore philosophy.
 This ancient practice of sharpening the mind is a great tool to develop self-awareness and critical thinking; two characteristics that certainly make great leaders.

-But, let’s look further into the modern personal development practice and why you might be skeptical about some of it.
+But let’s examine modern personal development practices further and consider why you might be skeptical about some of them.

 Firstly, why is personal development important?